 Pakicetus — the first cetacean on Earth (49 mya)

-Ambulocetus — the walking whales (48 mya), the model for the Nesoi
+Ambulocetus — the walking whales (48 mya), model for the Nesoi

 Fossils of Ambulocetus were first found in Pakistan in 1994 and made headlines as the “walking whale” due to its combined aquatic and terrestrial features.
 Why Pakistan you might ask?
 If you go back to the Eocene, the continent that would become India was surrounded by ocean and was slowly rafting towards Asia.
 As got close it created the warm, shallow, island-rich Tethys Sea which persisted for millions of years.
 It was the perfect setting for a mammal to invade the sea.
-Today, the fossils of early cetaceans are found in the continental shelves of the former Tethys, which are exposed in modern day Pakistan, Afghanistan, and in even in the Himalaya mountains; all former seafloor that was created by India’s collision with Asia.
+Today, the fossils of early cetaceans are found in the continental shelves of the former Tethys, which are exposed in modern-day Pakistan, Afghanistan, and even the Himalayas; all former seafloor that was created by India’s collision with Asia.

-Ambulocetus were up to 10 feet long and it’s crocodile-like shape included an elongated snout with upward-facing eyes.
-Studies suggest it was mostly aquatic, using it’s front and hind legs and tail to swim, but occasionally walked on land to drink freshwater and give birth.
+Ambulocetus was up to 10 feet long and its crocodile-like shape included an elongated snout with upward-facing eyes.
+Studies suggest it was mostly aquatic, using its front and hind legs and tail to swim, but occasionally walked on land to drink fresh water and give birth.
 It was a big change from Pakicetus and one that supported the eventual spread of its descendants out of the Tethys corridor.

-The Neoi in SOT are based mostly on these walking whales with a few modifications.
-Unlike what we know about these ancestral species , the Nesoi were capable of a unique set of traits due to their millions of years of evolution on Thalassa: 1) sonar for navigation (their “clicks:” and “creaks”); 2) the ability to communicate by whistling in air; and 3) the ability to sing beautiful songs like baleen whales to communicate to each other and to other creatures on the planet (they could even be heard in space).
-Given these abilities their heads would have different morphology than Ambulocetus to be able to create and receive sonar, whistles, and songs.
+The Nesoi in SOT is based mostly on these walking whales with a few modifications.
+Unlike what we know about these ancestral species, the Nesoi were capable of a unique set of traits due to their millions of years of evolution on Thalassa: 1) sonar for navigation (their “clicks:” and “creaks”); 2) the ability to communicate by whistling in the air, and 3) the ability to sing beautiful songs like baleen whales to communicate to each other and to other creatures on the planet (they could even be heard in space).
+Given these abilities, their heads would have a different morphology than Ambulocetus to be able to create and receive sonar, whistles, and songs.
 Their whistles are based on Silbo Gomero, a whistling language used by humans of La Gomera in the Canary Islands to communicate by whistles across the deep ravines and narrow valleys that radiate throughout the island.
 Their sounds can be heard up to a distance of 3 miles (Wikipedia)

 Procetids spread across the Tethys (47-39 mya), the model for the Ceti

-Procetids were a big step towards a more aquatic existence than the walking whales but with their hind legs they could still walk (and give birth) on land.
+Procetids were a big step towards a more aquatic existence than the walking whales but with their hind legs, they could still walk (and give birth) on land.
 But over 8 million years on earth multiple adaptations arose to a more-marine existence with some species walking on land and others being fully aquatic.
-Major changes include their eyes shifting to the side for better aquatic vision, their nasal openings moved closer to their eyes, and their ears became more adapted to underwater hearing.
+Major changes include their eyes shifting to the side for better aquatic vision, their nasal openings moving closer to their eyes, and their ears becoming more adapted to underwater hearing.
 These major adaptations were key to the ultimate success of these cetaceans.